BarsMonster/MicroAsicV/README.md

 # MicroAsicV

 This is TinyTapeout submission on Verilog.
 It implements 7 oscillators, and divides clock to allow external measurements via slow IO.
-As we only have access to Verilog, to ensure oscillators are not optimized away they shift register data as second input.
+As we only have access to Verilog, to ensure oscillators are not optimized away they use shift register data as second input.

 # In pinout:
 ```